The postcard above, from about 1900, shows the Atlantic Coast Lines pier at St. Petersburg.

 The story of what happened to my great-grandfather and to his father is, in fact, a story which was not told to my mother, nor to her siblings, nor to her cousins.
 Some branches of the family were told that my great-great-grandfather was lost at sea, but that wasn’t at all true.
 The true story may not even have been told to my mother’s father or uncles (my great-grandfather's children) who were very young, and back at Cape Cod, when the two deaths occurred, although my guess is that they probably learned of it at some point, and then promptly agreed not to share it with anyone else.
 This is one of those more unusual stories that were deliberately covered up, as opposed to forgotten.
 If there were good reasons to cover this story up at the time --and I suppose that for that time there were good reasons -- those reasons have been erased by the passage of time.

 I did discover why it is that we will never know what day my great-grandfather died.
 Several years ago at the public library in Tampa I searched the microfiche images of Tampa’s premier newspaper in 1900.
-I was genuinely shocked to find an unusually graphic front page article about the death of my great-great grandfather at Egmont Key, and then a short time later another unusually graphic front page article about the death of his son, this latter article explaining why my great-grandfather’s date of death cannot be known.
+I was genuinely shocked to find an unusually graphic front page article about the death of my great-great grandfather at Egmont Key, and then a short time later another unusually graphic front page article about the death of his son, this latter article explaining why my great-grandfather’s date of death cannot be known: his decomposing body was found several days after the light he maintained went dark when residents from the nearest village realized something was wrong and went to investigate.
+The light was of a type that could keep burning for several days without refueling, so there was no way to determine exactly how long my great-grandfather had been dead.

-What I found out that day at the library was not something I had even considered as a possibility.
+What I discovered that day at the library was beyond anything I could have dreamed up.
 And though I learned why we can never know what day my great-grandfather died, and I also learned how, in gruesome detail, his death occurred, I still don’t know why his death occurred.
-Nor do I really know why the death of his father occurred.

 After several years of research, including visits to the Florida homes of my great-grandfather and my great-great-grandfather, I had finally pieced together all of the discoverable facts.
-I had a pretty good idea of what happened to everyone, but there were still many holes in the story, the biggest hole being the question of motivation.
-Why did these people do what they did?
-Why did their lives come to early and tragic ends?
+I prepared a lengthy report on my findings.
+I had a pretty good idea of what happened to everyone, but there were still many unanswered questions.

 I desperately wanted to fill in these holes and end up with a complete story.
 That’s why I wrote Walker’s Key.
-Walker’s Key is based upon everything I discovered about my ancestors and their time in Tampa Bay.
-Many of the events described in Walker’s Key actually happened.
-All of the events described in Walker’s Key could have happened.
+The novel is based upon everything I discovered about my ancestors and their time at Cape Cod and at Tampa Bay.
+Nearly all of the events described in the story either did happen, in some fashion and to some degree or another, or could have happened.
+And appearances are often deceiving.